razahtet/razahtet/README.md

 ## Featured Projects

 ### [Randomizing Groups Simulator](https://github.com/razahtet/RandomizingGroupsSimulator)
-Constraint-based Team allocation tool that can group 200+ participants randomly while ensuring incompatible participants are not placed together in less than a second.
+Constraint-based Team allocation tool that can group 200+ participants randomly while ensuring incompatible participants are not placed together in less than two seconds.

 ### [Shortest Path & Route Finder](https://github.com/razahtet/ShortestPathFinder)
 Interactive web-based pathfinding visualizer using BFS and DFS that allows users to create nodes, search by name, and find the shortest path and all other possible routes with real-time canvas visualization.